|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 This year the view from the top was overwhelmingly breath-taking that she'd to contemplate the beauty of nature for some time; and after taking few last glimpses of the gently bright orange disc, before it was far too unbearable to be an object for her delicate vitreous eyes, she went to her old seat.
 As she opened her diary, the morning breeze softly rustled stirring the withered leaves o

 I open my eyes to such ghastly atmosphere!
-Having reached everything around me, the fire of boredom devoured any interest in them I might have, or even had have!
-Dull and gaunt, is what they had become to me.
-I shut myself up in my room dodging those intrusive inquires, though in consciousness meant but good - I know, but that doesn't make them any less bothering!: alluding to pallor, absence of mind, and loss of appetite to do anything.
+Having reached everything around me, the fire of boredom devours any interest in them I might have, or even had have!
+Dull and gaunt, is what they had become.
+I shut myself up in my room dodging those intrusive inquires, though in consciousness meant but good - I do know, but that doesn't make them any less bothering: alluding to pallor, absence of mind, and loss of appetite to do anything.
+I just wanna be al

 Brutal worldAwoke he was in dark and horrid place,